postgrespro/pg_probackup/Documentation.md

     --ssh-options=ssh_options
 Specifies a string of SSH command-line options.
 For example, the following options can used to set keep-alive for ssh connections opened by pg_probackup: `--ssh-options='-o ServerAliveCountMax=5 -o ServerAliveInterval=60'`.
 Full list of possible options can be found on [ssh_config manual page](https://man.openbsd.org/ssh_config.5).

+#### Partial Restore Options

+This section describes the options related to partial restore of cluster from backup.
+These options can be used with [restore](#restore) and [validate](#validate) commands.

+    --db-exclude=dbname
+Specifies database name to exclude from restore.
+All other databases in the cluster will be restored as usual, including `template0` and `template1`.
+This option can be specified multiple times for multiple databases.

+    --db-include=dbname
+Specifies database name to restore from backup.
+All other databases in the cluster will not be restored, with exception of `template0` and `template1`.
+This option can be specified multiple times for multiple databases.

 #### Replica Options